Closed vs Open Hips: A Yoga Primer

 2. Step your left leg toward the back of your mat.
 Keep it to the left side of the Central Line on your Liforme Mat.
 Keep your right foot where it is or edge it slightly to the right (away from the Central Line).

-3. Turn the left toes out about 45 degrees.
+3. Turn your left toes out about 45 degrees.
 Use the 45-Degree lines on your Liforme Mat as a visual guide.

 4. Place your hands on your hips points to make sure they are still both pointing towards the front of the room.